-Everyday somebody complains, on one of the many forums, about problems with their memory card be it Compact Flash, CF, or Secure Digital, SD, card.
+Everyday somebody complains, on one of the many photo-forums, about problems with their memory card be it Compact Flash Express, CF Express, or Secure Digital, SD, card.
 And the standard answer is: “Reformat card in the camera after every upload to your computer”.

-There are so many misconceptions, so at great personal expense, I had to call the “Debunking Unit”.
-Those guys don’t come cheap.
+There are so many misconceptions, so at great personal expenses, I had to call the “Debunking Unit”.
+And let me tell you, these guys don’t come cheap.

 Problem 1: The memory card wears out